michaelkoss/stackedits/Agile Estimation and Planning.md

 # Overview

+## Goal of Estimation/Planning
+Inform stakeholders when projects/features will be done

 ## Traditional Projects
 - Team is given a project or feature request and asked when it will be done
 	- Have to make guesses based on inaccurate or unknown information/requirements